 Who Is Beyoncé Knowles?

 Born in Houston, Texas, Beyoncé Knowles first captured the public's eye as lead vocalist of the R&B group Destiny's Child.
 She later established a solo career with her debut album Dangerously in Love, becoming one of music's top-selling artists with sold-out tours and a slew of awards.
 Knowles has also starred in several films, including Dream Girls.
 She married hip-hop recording artist Jay-Z in 2008.
 In late 2013, she surprised audiences by releasing her fifth studio album, self-titled Beyoncé, and has twice performed at the Super Bowl.
-In April 2016, she released her sixth studio album, Lemonade, after the airing of an HBO special.
+She released her sixth studio album, Lemonade, after the airing of an HBO special in April 2016, and two years later she dropped a joint album with Jay-Z, Everything Is Love, while the two were on tour.

 Singer and actress Beyoncé Giselle Knowles was born on September 4, 1981, in Houston, Texas.
 She started singing at an early age, competing in local talent shows and winning many of these events by impressing audiences with her singing and dancing abilities.